berceanu/hpc-europa3-application/index.md

 particle-in-cell codes used in the production runs.

-On the experimental side, we will implement a new technique for resolving angularly the betatron spectrum emitted by the accelerated electron beam.
+On the experimental side, we will implement a new technique for resolving angularly the betatron spectrum emitted by the accelerated electron beam and extend our previous work to the 2D case.
+The main task will regard the study of the geometry and material for a custom X-Ray filter to install in front of the detector.
+Despite the homogeneous aluminium foil employed in the last experimental campaign, we will need an attenuation depending on the transverse coordinate.
+In this way, relying on the fact that different material thicknesses can stop different photon energies, we can reconstruct the betatron spectrum resolving the angular dependence.

 ## 2. Case for HPC-Europa3 funding